boazbk/crypto/lec_12_lattices.md

 > # { .pause }
-Please stop here and make sure that you see why this is a valid encryption, and this description corresponds to the previous one; as usual all calculations are done modulo $q$.
+Please stop here and make sure that you see why this is a valid encryption (not in the sense that it is secure - it's not - but in the sense that decryption of an encryption of $b$ returns the bit $b$), and this description corresponds to the previous one; as usual all calculations are done modulo $q$.